pythonai250824/17.09.2025/home_work.md

 ## Part 1 – REST API with SQLite

-You are given the code in [rest\_list.py](https://github.com/pythonai250824/17.09.2025/blob/master/rest_list.py).
-Currently, the logic uses an in-memory Python list.
-Your task is to **replace it with SQLite queries**.
+You are given the code in [rest\_list.py](https://github.com/pythonai250824/17.09.2025/blob/master/rest_list.py) Currently, the logic uses an in-memory Python list.
+Your task is to **replace it with SQLite queries**

 ### Requirements